rancher/api-spec/specification.md

 `validChars:`          | string                            | For strings, only these characters are allowed (see [character ranges](#character-ranges))
 `invalidChars:`        | string                            | For strings, these characters are not allowed (see [character ranges](#character-ranges))
 `referenceCollection:` | string                            | For references, a query URL that can be used to find valid resources of the reference type
+`satisfies:`           | string                            | For versions, a semver range which the version must satisfy

 ### Field Validation ###
 The additional fields above provide enough info for a client to do basic validation of values before submitting them to a service.
 They are not intended to be completely comprehensive; A service will often have additional restrictions on values that cannot be represented here.
 If the service is given a value that does not match all of its conditions, it should return a 422 error with enough detail for the client to fix the problem and re-submit the request.